 Statute and Forms Explanation and Review Method 300.320(a) (1-2) Documentation that IEP reflects individual student needs.
-SF, SASF, SCSF, SCSI This item is looking at the cohesiveness of the IEP as a whole and requires that the IEP reflect the student's individual needs to afford the student a FAPE.
+SF, SASF, SCSF, SCSI This item is looking at the cohesiveness of the IEP as a whole and requires that the IEP reflects the student's individual needs to afford the student a FAPE.
 60-Day Correction Student File Review Method : There should be a clear alignment between the student needs (as articulated in the evaluation and PLAAFP) and the goals and services identified on the IEP.
-Consider all of the following: Evaluation information (if conducted within the last year) • PLAAFP IEP goals

-• Services (including extreme changes in service delivery model from previous IEP)

-• Secondary transition components

-Mark this item O if the IEP does not enable the student to receive a FAPE.
+Consider all of the following: • Evaluation information (if conducted within the last year) • PLAAFP • IEP goals Services (including extreme changes in service delivery model from previous IEP) Secondary transition components Mark this item O if the IEP does not enable the student to receive a FAPE.
 Record the specific reason(s) for noncompliance on the Student Form.
+Related Requirements: 11, 12, 13, 14, 15, 16, 17, 112, 113, 114